-Gina M. Barry is a Partner with the law firm of Bacon Wilson, P.C.
-She is a member of the National Association of Elder Law Attorneys, the Estate Planning Council, and the Western Massachusetts Elder Care Professionals Association.
-She concentrates her practice in the areas of Estate and Asset Protection Planning, Probate Administration and Litigation, Guardianships, Conservatorships and Residential Real Estate.
-Gina may be reached at (413) 781-0560 or GBarry@BaconWilson.com.
+Gina M. Barry is a partner in the regional law firm of Bacon Wilson, P.C., Attorneys at Law.
+She is a member of the National Academy of Elder Law Attorneys, the Estate Planning Council, and the Western Massachusetts Elder Care Professionals Association.
+She concentrates her practice in the areas of Estate Planning, Elder Law, Probate and Trust Administration, Guardianships, Conservatorships, and Residential Real Estate.
+Gina may be reached at (413) 781-0560 or gbarry@baconwilson.com.